jhroy/facebook-franco/README.md

 ### Step 3 : topic modeling

-The last step involved an exploratory topic modeling on all 8 subcorpora using [BERTopic](https://maartengr.github.io/BERTopic/index.html) in the following script&nbsp;:
+The last step involved an exploratory topic modeling on all 8 subcorpora using [BERTopic](https://maartengr.github.io/BERTopic/index.html) using the following script&nbsp;:

 - [**topicBERT.py**](topicBERT.py)